 - For a dropdown, add answer options and mark the correct one.

 - For a blank, type in one or more correct variants.
-Select “Match case” to make the answer case-sensitive.
-The question is scored based on if a learner’s reply matches the correct answer(s) you provide.
+Select “Match case” to make the answer case-sensitive, meaning that the learner must enter the answer using the correct capitalization.
+The question is marked as correct if a learner’s reply matches the correct answer(s) you provide.

 - Create feedback for correct and incorrect answers.

 Tips for writing good fill in the blanks questions

 - The question instruction should be meaningful and state a specific problem that focuses on the learning objective.

 - Keep answers for the blanks simple and brief.
 One-word answers prevent issues like extra spaces or word order causing a correct answer to be scored as incorrect.

 - Do not start the question with a blank, because this may confuse learners.